Irratix/CGT-project/README.md

 # CGT-project
-As of writing this, it is just a basic implementation of Probabilistic Serial Rule.
-Call it with
-`python3 main.py [agent_amt] [house_amt]`
+Jupyter Notebook project for determining some statistics regarding pure Nash equilibria in the context of the Probabilistic Serial Rule.
+For more details, see the report.